 5 Last-Minute Ideas for a Successful Small Business Saturday

 Small Business Saturday is an American shopping holiday that celebrates small businesses and it happens every year on the last Saturday of November.
-This big shopping day is a great way to promote your small business because unlike other popular shopping days like Black Friday and Cyber Monday, you don’t have to compete with the big guys.
+Founded in 2010 by American Express, Small Business Saturday is a great way to promote your small business because unlike other popular shopping days like Black Friday and Cyber Monday, you don’t have to compete with the big guys.

 So, it’s important that you take advantage of Small Business Saturday this year if you want to attract more shoppers to your business and generate more sales.
 But, how can you stand out on Small Business Saturday and grab the attention of shoppers?

 Check out these 5 ideas for a successful Small Business Saturday.